bevyengine/bevy-website/content/learn/book/graphics/parent-child-hierarchy/_index.md

 insert_anchor_links = "right"
 +++

+{% todo() %}

-TODO: Explain why you might want to inherit Transforms
+* Explain why you might want to inherit Transforms

-TODO: explain what's inherited, and how
+* Explain what's inherited, and how

-TODO: demonstrate how to manipulate these hierarchies
+* Demonstrate how to manipulate these hierarchies
+{% end %}